Haoyuelll/env_installation/other_pkg/other_pkg.md

-# Pkgs that may take effort to install
+# Pkgs that may take effort to install/work

 ### PyTorch3D<a name="pytorch3d"></a>